In the end we will conserve only what we love; we will love only what we

 Why do we need your support?

 When we begin working on a new app, we don't just Google the topic then hit up Wikipedia for information and images.
 What we do involves traveling to different regions to find specific species or habitats, which may be thousands of miles away (Hooray, field work!).
 We do this so we can see and understand the species in its natural environment, to learn everything we can about it while in the field, photograph it, collect data and then include it (or them) in our apps.
-When we return from the field, we spend countless hours researching and contacting state, local or federal experts, and reviewing thousands of images to ensure the best, most representative photos are included in each app.
+When we return from the field, we spend countless hours researching and contacting local, state and/or federal experts, and reviewing thousands of images to ensure the best, most representative photos are included in each app.
 We spend weeks putting Quick ID and photo galleries with easy to understand descriptions together as well as citing photo, map and research sources and recognizing anyone who has assisted us in compiling the app.
 Once we have completed the content, we develop the app to make it easy for our users, and finally, we test, test, test each app for bugs and other issues.
-The process is more fun than anyone has a right to have, but in the end, it's work.
+The process always educational and fun, but in the end, it's work.
 We hope you love our apps as much as we love making them for you, and we appreciate your support, we really do...

 What separates us from other developers who offer "free" apps?

-We hope you enjoy using our apps while learning something new and getting involved in conservation efforts.
+We hope you enjoy using our apps while learning something new and getting involved in conservation efforts in your city, town or even internationally.
 We then hope that feeling of doing something amazing for the environment (and your enthusiasm) brings you back to this page so you can support our work, which we truly love.